sst/sst/www/docs/design-principles.md

 ---
 id: design-principles
 title: Design Principles
-description: "Serverless Stack Toolkit (SST) is designed a few core principles."
+description: "Serverless Stack Toolkit (SST) is designed around a few core principles."
 ---

 import config from "../config";

-Serverless Stack Toolkit (SST) is designed a few core principles.
+Serverless Stack Toolkit (SST) is designed around a few core principles.

 ## Progressive disclosure

-The constructs that SST provides for building serverless apps is based on the idea of [_progressive disclosure_](https://en.wikipedia.org/wiki/Progressive_disclosure).
+The [constructs that SST provides](packages/resources.md) for building serverless apps is based on the idea of [_progressive disclosure_](https://en.wikipedia.org/wiki/Progressive_disclosure).
 This means that the basic configuration for these constructs are simple, easy to understand, and readable.
-But they still allow you to progressively customize them for increasingly complex use cases.
+But they still allow you to progressively customize them for more complex use cases.

 Let's look at the two areas where we apply this idea.